 - place-keeping errors, apparent when a student keeps losing track of either steps completed or steps yet to completed, and either repeats steps needlessly or constantly has to start over

 - task abandonment, a common consequence of the previous errors

 Step 2: Monitor the Student.
 Encourage your student to verbalize the steps for tasks that they often struggle to complete.
 By saying the steps out loud, the student and teacher can figure out where the breakdown is occurring and what supports are likely to work best.

 Step 3: Evaluate the Working Demands of Learning Activities.
 Identify and change learning tasks that may go beyond a student’s working memory capacity.
-Look at these three features of learning tasks.
+Look at these three features of learning tasks are assessed closely.

 Step 4: Reduce Working Memory Load.
 The opportunity to repeat a task several times helps make the task more familiar and more likely to be completed successfully.
 For some students, the task may have to be adapted so that it doesn’t exceed the student’s working memory capacity.
 Learning tasks can be adapted by reducing the amount of the material, by increasing the meaningfulness of the material, by simplifying the amount of mental processing required, and by restructuring complex tasks.

 Step 5: Be Prepared to Repeat.
 Students with poor working memory benefit from having information repeated and also benefit from visual reminders of the steps needed to complete a task successfully.
 Sometimes, an understanding classmate sitting alongside the struggling student can also help out.

 Step 6: Encourage the Use of Memory Aids.
 Memory aids can include posters such as ones featuring multiplication tables, correct spellings of commonly used words, and academic task directions.
 Technology provides many memory aids such as computer software programs, apps, and other audio and visual technologies.